Traci Park: Tenure

 During her swearing-in ceremony, protesters were removed after trying to interrupt Park's speech.
-She voted in favor of the 41.18 ordinance, which banned sitting, sleeping and storing property within 500 feet of schools, day-care centers, parks, recreation centers, a contrast to her predecessor's refusal to support the ordinance.
+She voted in favor of the 41.18 ordinance, a measure which aimed to curtail homeless encampments by banning sitting, sleeping and storing property within 500 feet of schools, day-care centers, parks, recreation centers, in a contrast to her predecessor's refusal to support the ordinance.
+In 2024, Park expressed opposition to Measure HLA, which would create hundreds of miles of bus lanes and bike lanes.